nemtech/NIP/NIPs/nip-hd-wallets.md

 - [`ExtendedKeyNode`](https://github.com/evias/nem2-hd-wallets/blob/master/src/ExtendedKeyNode.ts) class to be compatible with BIP32 and NIP? on-demand.
 - [`ExtendedKey`](https://github.com/evias/nem2-hd-wallets/blob/master/src/ExtendedKey.ts) class to add an abstraction layer for actual *keys*, higher level layer for working with extended keys.

 The current implementation is open for suggestions.
-The library is now BIP32-compatible but does not allow generating *ed25519* extended keys yet.
+The library is now BIP32-compatible and allows generating *hardened-only* ED25519 extended keys.

-:warning Current working branch [`bip32-ed25519`](https://github.com/evias/nem2-hd-wallets/tree/bip32-ed25519) is not yet compatible with ed25519 extended keys.
+### Ongoing Work

+- Replace HMAC for KMAC with https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-185.pdf
+- Implement Wallet interface
+- Integrate QR Code interface using `nem2-qr-code` when available.
+- Make sure `privateKey`s can not be leaked through, for example, bad memory management in early draft phase.

 ## Integration